LeoDalcegio/proffy/README.md

 ### License 📝

 This project is under the MIT license.
-See the [LICENSE][https://github.com/leodalcegio/proffy/blob/master/license] for more information.
+See the [LICENSE][license-url] for more information.